-You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
-Using a variety of study tips, tactics and strategies, our tutors in the Rochester region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼
+While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
+Using a combination of study strategies, tactics and tips, our tutoring experts in the Rochester region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including: